 - He is slightly dehydrated.
-Most cats will drink what they need but if you are concerned about your cat’s water intake then you could try buying him a pet fountain.
+Most cats will drink what they need, but if you are concerned about your cat’s water intake, you could try buying him a pet fountain.
 Research has shown that cats prefer to drink from moving water sources.
 They are also more likely to drink from larger water sources where their whiskers do not touch the edges.
-This is why you may see your cat choosing to drink from your dog’s larger water bowl or puddles outside.
+That is why you may see your cat choosing to drink from your dog’s larger water bowl or puddles outside.

 When Should I Be Worried if My Cat’s Nose is Dry?

 If your cat’s nose is dry and he is showing signs of lethargy or has sunken eyes, it is likely that your cat is dehydrated and needs veterinary treatment.
 Dehydration can often occur if your cat has been vomiting, has had diarrhea, or has had a poor appetite for a while.
 Your cat may also have a high temperature if he has a dry nose.

 Dehydration and fever in cats often go hand-in-hand, so contact your veterinarian straight away if you are concerned that your cat is dehydrated or unwell.
 Some cats are prone to sunburn on their noses, particularly if they are white or have a pink nose.
 A sunburnt cat’s nose may be dry, red, flakey, or even sometimes swollen.

 If your cat loves soaking up the rays, you can protect his nose by applying a small amount of cat-safe sunscreen throughout the day.
 Ask your veterinarian for further advice, and never use human sunscreen on your cat since it could contain potentially toxic ingredients should your cat lick it off.